Georgian–Ossetian conflict: Late years of the Soviet Union

-To counter pro-independence movements in the constituent Soviet republics, the Soviet government under Mikhail Gorbachev adopted a policy of supporting separatist entities within these republics to pressure them to remain in the Soviet Union.
-In April 1990, a law on the 'Delimitation of Powers' was passed by the USSR Supreme Soviet, which equalized rights of autonomies with those of the union republics.
-This meant that they could participate in negotiating New Union Treaty, which many union republics rejected.
+To counter pro-independence movements in the constituent Soviet republics, the Soviet government under Mikhail Gorbachev adopted a policy of supporting separatist entities within these republics to pressure them into remaining in the Soviet Union.
+In April 1990, a law on the "Delimitation of Powers" was passed by the USSR Supreme Soviet, which equalized the rights of autonomies with those of the union republics.
+This meant that they could participate in negotiations on the New Union Treaty, which many union republics rejected.
 Gorbachev warned Georgia that if it tried to leave the "brotherly union", it would face problems in the regions on its own territory.
 An anti-Georgian sentiment began to grow in South Ossetia and Abkhazia with clandestine and open support from Moscow.
-The Ossetian and also Abkhaz separatists began to voice demands against Georgia, and received the arms and financial assistance from the Kremlin.
+Ossetian and Abkhaz separatists began to voice demands against Georgia and received arms and financial assistance from the Kremlin.

+The Kremlin encouraged Ossetian separatism to undermine stability in Georgia and weaken its national independence movement.
+It fanned the flames of separatism to undermine Georgia's independence and assert control over the strategically important South Caucasus.
+South Ossetia's territory cuts through historically Georgian lands.
+Its separation would wreak havoc on Georgia's territorial integrity, communications, and economy.
+According to the US Army's Strategic Studies Institute most prominent figures within the South Ossetian separatist movement were ethnic Russians or had close ties to Russian/Soviet state institutions, including the KGB, the Soviet Communist Party, and the Russian military.

-In the late 1980s, the Ossetian nationalistic organization Adamon Nikhas (Voice of the People) was created.
+In the late 1980s, the Ossetian nationalist organization Adamon Nikhas ("Voice of the People") was created.
 On 10 November 1989, the South Ossetian Supreme Soviet asked the Supreme Soviet of the Georgian Soviet Socialist Republic for the status of the region to be upgraded to that of an autonomous republic.
-However this application was rejected on 16 November.
+However, this application was rejected on 16 November.
 On 23 November 1989, Georgians organized a mass protest in Tskhinvali to oppose separatist tendencies.

-Gamsakhurdia's approach to South Ossetia was seen by the West as going against human rights, and his inability to maintain Georgia's territorial integrity discouraged foreign recognition.
-At the end of 1991, Georgia was the only ex-Soviet republic that had not been officially recognized by the majority of Western powers.